dhis2/academy-web-app-dev-2021/projects/final-project/README.md

 1. Join GitHub Classroom through this [link](https://classroom.github.com/a/f4PqjY1W).
 2. Follow these [instructions](../../resources/GET_STARTED.md) on how to get started with Github Classroom
-3. Feel free to create your application in this directory `finalproject`
+3. Feel free to create your application in this directory `final-project`
 4. Submit your project to Github Classroom

 We look forward to seeing your project! 😬